mweidner037/lex-sequence/README.md

 3. What might I use this library for?
    - Naming file versions so that they show up in order.
-   - Encoding a timestamp-plus-tiebreaker as a lexicographically-ordered string `` `${sequence(timestamp)}-${tiebreaker}` ``, so that you can sort by this single field.
+   - Encoding a timestamp-plus-tiebreaker as a lexicographically-ordered string `` `${sequence(timestamp, BASE)}-${tiebreaker}` ``, so that you can sort by this single field.
 (E.g., [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamp) with a process ID tiebreaker.)
-   - I use it in [list-positions](https://github.com/mweidner037/position-strings/#readme)'s [lexicographicString function](https://github.com/mweidner037/list-positions/blob/master/README.md#lexicographic-strings), to assign slowly-growing strings to sequential positions.
+   - I use it in [list-positions](https://github.com/mweidner037/list-positions/#readme)'s [lexicographicString function](https://github.com/mweidner037/list-positions#lexicographic-strings), to assign slowly-growing strings to sequential positions.

 ## API